5 Methods That Will Help Reduce Resource Guarding

 When it comes to changing your dogs guarding behavior desensitization is key.
-Rather than punishing a dog for guarding we aim to modify the behavior which will ultimately change the way they feel about people approaching their food.
+Rather than punishing a dog for guarding we aim to modify the behavior which ultimately changes the way they feel about people approaching their food.
 We want them to say ‘yay, good things are coming’ as we approach their food rather then cower in fear or lashing out.
 And the way you do that is by using counter conditioning and desensitization.
 Keep in mind desensitization can can be a long, tedious process depending on how severe your dogs guarding is, but it does work if you’re patient.

 Step 1: Start Using Treats Around Your Dogs Food

 The first step in changing your dogs attitude about how they feel when someone approaches their food is to always make it a positive experience for them.